The Grammys Finally Got Something Right: Victoria Monét

-Whenever awards season rolls around, it’s easy to become disillusioned as we watch, year after year, as the voting bodies and powers that be recognize the work that they value while ignoring the art that really moved the needle.
-To many, last night’s Grammy Awards may have felt like the same old, same old: (mostly) beautiful gowns, another Taylor Swift win tinged with controversy (justice for Celine Dion!), Jay-Z drinking D'ussé out of a Grammy.
-But for all of our cynicism, we still can’t help but to feel proud (and hopeful) watching the wins rack up for this year’s Best New Artist, one Ms. Victoria “God Made The Color Brown Just For Me” Monét.
+Whenever awards season rolls around, it’s easy to become disillusioned as we watch, year after year, as the voting bodies and powers that be recognise the work that they value while ignoring the art that really moved the needle.
+To many, last night’s Grammy Awards may have felt like the same old, same old: (mostly) beautiful gowns, another Taylor Swift win tinged with controversy, Jay-Z drinking D'ussé out of a Grammy.
+But for all of our cynicism, we still can’t help but to feel proud (and hopeful) watching the wins rack up for this year’s Best New Artist, one Ms. Victoria “God Made The Colour Brown Just For Me” Monét.
 Victoria Monét isn’t exactly new to the game, but after 15 years of hard work behind the scenes, she is true to it — and man, does she deserve every bit of this moment.

 AdvertisementADVERTISEMENT